datacommonsorg/docsite/custom_dc/deploy_cloud.md

 Other recommended settings for a production environment are provided in [Launch your Data Commons](launch_cloud.md#create-env).

 To customize any option, do not edit in place in `variables.tf`.
-Instead, override the default, you add the variable to the `terraform.tfvars` file and set it to the desired value.
+Instead, add the variable to the `terraform.tfvars` file and set it to the desired value.
 For example, if you wanted to set the  `region` variable to `us-east1`, specify it as follows:

 ```
 region  = "us-east1"